Code-With-Rails/authentication-zero-demo/README.md

 This project is the demo app which accompanies the blog post at https://codewithrails.com/rails-authentication.

+## USAGE

+To run the app, ensure you have Docker and docker-compose installed.

+Run `docker-compose up` and go to http://localhost:3000.

+To enter the development environment, run `docker-compose run app bash`.
+From within this bash shell, you can run generators, rake tasks, etc.

 ## RESOURCES

 * [Authentication Zero GitHub Repository](https://github.com/lazaronixon/authentication-zero/)